radiancecalmer/test-Helikite-processing/README.md

    return df
 ```

-Each instrument will define its own schema which can be complicated, so it is
+Each instrument manufacturer will define its own data structure, so it is
 up to these functions to define the best way to handle them.
 One example here
 is the `smart_tether` instrument which only includes timestamps in the data,
 and a date in the metadata provided in the header.
 This introduces two